 - A resume of campus and community involvement, an essay, and an additional reference from a college faculty member are part of the scholarship application

-- Have your FAFSA results sent to Milligan by the March 15 deadline
+- Have your FAFSA results sent to Milligan

 Merit-based scholarships for transfer students are offered based on your transferring GPA.
 Contact the Admissions Office for details.
 Below are scholarship amounts for Fall 2016.